Redefining Admin Navigation for Support Teams

 Ghost Mode

-• They wanted the ability to show/hide and reorder table columns
+• The ability to show, hide, and reorder table columns

 Admin Design 2